sulfo/Vivino-Exporter/README.md

+# Vivino Exporter

-#How to use
+## How to use
 * Login to Vivino.
 * Go to "My Wines"
-* Open javascript console, and copy paste contents of winescrape.js
+* Open the javascript console, and copy paste the javascript in winescrape.js
-* ???
 * Profit!